nitin42/Animated-Timeline/docs/Component.md

 ### `seekAnimation`

+Use this prop to change the animation position with an input value.
 Accepts a number or a callback function that returns a number.

 ```js
 state = { value: 10 }